Directors’ Musical Legacy

 The Directors' Musical Legacy was a special initiative of Curtis's 2011-12 Appassionato season, reflecting the school's extraordinary heritage.

 The Curtis philosophy encourages students to "learn by doing."
 One might also argue that Curtis director/presidents—outstanding artists as well as administrators—lead by doing.
-Over the course of several weeks, Curtis celebrates the musical impact of each director by releasing exemplary historical recordings of their music-making.
+Curtis celebrates the musical impact of each director with exemplary historical recordings of their music-making.

 ROBERTO DÍAZ, from 2006 TO PRESENT

 LISZT: Romance Oubliée

 Recorded at Curtis Hall in Philadelphia, April 26, 1998

 Gary Graffman: ROREM Piano Concerto for the Left Hand, movements 2, 3, and 4